symphonycms/members/README.markdown

 those extensions should be reported to the respective extension, not the Members extension.

-Please note that the Password Reset event is unique and requires that it's template be set through the System > Preferences page.
+Please note that the Member's custom events can have their Email Template preferences selected on the System > Preferences page.